austinhuang0131/joinmatrix/guide/matrix-vs-al.md

 ### Peer-to-peer platforms

-Platforms like Briar, Cwtch and Jami offers much more security, but at a huge cost in terms of utility due to their peer-to-peer nature, requiring participants to be online to receive messages.
+Platforms like Briar, Cwtch and Jami offer much more security, but at a huge cost in terms of utility due to their peer-to-peer nature, requiring participants to be online to receive messages.

 ## Footnotes